Technical: Microsoft – SQL Server – Wait Stats – CXPacket

 I have a lot more reading and LAB work to do to determine to what extent parallelism decisions are anchored to Hardware performance…

 But, I think you want to to get the sets of queries that are being ran in parallel.
-This should be done across your entire deployment sytems (Development, Testing, and Production).
+This should be accessed across your entire deployment systems (Development, Testing, and Production).

 You also want to give a bit more attention to data from your Production box; for the following reasons:

 - It will have more data

 - And, the hardware (Storage and CPU) is more representative to as what your users are experiencing